Campervan Cabling Tidy Up

 The cables connecting two parallel batteries together need to be heavy gauge and as short as possible.
 In reality, the original cables were probably doing the job OK, but shorter and thicker is always better.
 Especially now that we will be using an inverter that might be pulling over 100 amps from the batteries.

-Remedy: Replace the existing cabling with shorter, heavier gauge cables.
+Remedy: Replace the existing inter-battery cabling with shorter, heavier gauge cables.

 Replacing the battery housing

 First job was to ditch the plastic battery boxes.
-Although they did their job, they were a bit clunky.
-We were able to replace them with a more sturdy and durable marine ply housing, providing easier access to the batteries when required, while also providing a stable storage platform above.
+Although they did their job in their day, they were a bit clunky.
+We replaced them with a more sturdy and durable marine ply housing, providing easier access to the batteries when required, while also providing a stable storage platform above.

 On the level

-The marine ply battery housing provides a solid platform on which to mount the new power inverter, in an ideal location close to the batteries.
+The lid of the marine ply battery housing provides a solid platform on which to mount the new power inverter, in an ideal location close to the batteries.
+In our situation this area also has good ventilation for the inverter.

-The platform could, of course, be used for all sorts of storage, if an inverter isn’t your thing.
+The platform could, of course, be used for all sorts of storage, if an inverter isn’t required.

 Making the connection